Pink-Crab/BladeOne_Engine/README.md

 [BladeOneHTML Docs](https://github.com/EFTEC/BladeOneHtml)

 ## Public Methods ##
 The BladeOne_Engine class has a number of methods which can be used to configure the underlying BladeOne implementation.
-This can be done using the `config()` method as part of the Config class above.
+This can be done using the `config()` method as part of the [module definition](#configuring-bladeone).

 ---